Area(s) of Expertise

 - GN 434 (spring)

-- Alterations of CorTFL1 and CorAP1 expression correlate with major evolutionary shifts of inflorescence architecture in Cornus (Cornaceae) – a proposed model for variation of closed inflorescence forms (2017)
+- Alterations of CorTFL1 and CorAP1 expression correlate with major evolutionary shifts of inflorescence architecture in Cornus (Cornaceae) ? a proposed model for variation of closed inflorescence forms, New Phytologist (2017)

-- Redundant CArG Box Cis-motif activity mediates SHATTERPROOF2 transcriptional regulation during arabidopsis thaliana gynoecium development (2017)
+- Redundant cArG box cis-motif activity mediates SHATTERPROOF2 transcriptional regulation during arabidopsis thaliana gynoecium development, Frontiers in Plant Science (2017)

-- Disruption of endosperm development is a major cause of hybrid seed inviability between Mimulus guttatus and Mimulus nudatus (2016)
+- Disruption of endosperm development is a major cause of hybrid seed inviability between Mimulus guttatus and Mimulus nudatus, New Phytologist (2016)

-- Histological analysis of the Arabidopsis gynoecium and ovules using chloral hydrate clearing and differential interference contrast light microscopy (2016)
+- Histological analysis of the Arabidopsis gynoecium and ovules using chloral hydrate clearing and differential interference contrast light microscopy, Methods in Molecular Biology (2016)

-- Transcriptomic signature of the SHATTERPROOF2 expression domain reveals the meristematic nature of Arabidopsis gynoecial medial domain (2016)
+- Transcriptomic signature of the SHATTERPROOF2 expression domain reveals the meristematic nature of Arabidopsis gynoecial medial domain, Plant Physiology (2016)